 She utilizes cognitive behavioral, dialectical behavioral, psychodynamic, and mindfulness-based approaches to address the range of issues her clients struggle with.
 She has experience working with depression, anxiety, trauma, eating disorders and body image, substance abuse, relationship issues and life transitions.

-She holds a master’s degree in mental health counseling, as well as post-graduate candidacy at the Institute for Contemporary Psychotherapy.
+She holds a master’s degree and permit in mental health counseling, and has completed one year of post-graduate training at the Institute for Contemporary Psychotherapy.